 About Noiana Marigo

 Noiana is global co-head of the firm's International Arbitration group and co-head of the firm's Latin America practice.

 Noiana’s practice focuses on investor-state and commercial arbitrations across a variety of sectors such as oil and gas, mining, telecommunications, infrastructure, aviation and airport services, sovereign debt, agriculture, and food production and distribution.
 Noiana has extensive experience throughout Latin America and has been ranked as one of the top 35 female lawyers specializing in the region.

 Noiana is civil and common law trained and has acted as counsel and arbitrator in more than 45 high-stakes, cutting-edge commercial and investment treaty arbitrations conducted under the auspices of the ICSID, ICC, PCA and/or ICDR, and under the UNCITRAL rules in both English and Spanish.

-Noiana currently represents several investors in disputes against Argentina, Bolivia, Colombia, Venezuela, Ecuador and the Republic of Guatemala.
+Noiana currently represents several investors in disputes against Argentina, Bolivia, Chile, Colombia, Ecuador, Guatemala, Honduras and Venezuela.
 As Freshfields’ Country Relationship Partner for Argentina, Bolivia, Chile, Colombia, Ecuador, Guatemala and Peru, she possesses unique knowledge of each country’s legal market.

 Noiana is admitted to practice in Buenos Aires and New York.